-The construction industry's contribution to gross domestic product remains steady at the low level of 9.0%.
-The long-term mean value lies at 11%.
-The peak of 14.1% was recorded in the second quarter of 1990.
+The trend for construction investments shows no sign of reversing.
+The construction industry's contribution to gross domestic product remained steady at a low 9.0% level in comparison to a long-term mean value of 11%.
+The peak of 14.1% was reached in the 2Q 1990.